sonjiku/pythia/README.md

 # Pythia

+> SOME OF THIS INFO IS OUTDATED.
+THE PROJECT IS UNDERGOING A REWRITE WHICH WILL MAKE IT WAY EASIER TO CONFIGURE YOUR OWN RANDOM GENERATORS.

 ## Oracle and Random Generator
 **Pythia** is a cli tool that you can use to randomly generate ***stuff*** fast.
 What kind of stuff can you generate?
 Pretty much anything.
 I made **pythia** as a tool to use with my TTRPG games and worldbuilding.